PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/DenRoller.md

 2. Casual mode: Off
 3. System time: Un-synced

-> *If starting the game requires checking the internet (because it is digital on a non-primary Switch), you will need to go to `FrameworkSettings` and enable `Start Game Requires Internet`*
+> *If starting the game requires checking the internet (because it is digital on a non-primary Switch), you will need to enable ["**Start Game Requires Internet**"](/Wiki/Programs/NintendoSwitch/FrameworkSettings.md#start-game-requires-internet).

 ### Instructions